spencertipping/wumber/README.md

 **Work in progress: don't trust CI output**

-Wumber will be a programmatic CAD DSL for Haskell.
-The focus is on multidomain
-modeling: you describe the thing you're designing as Haskell data structures, then have your model implement Wumber typeclasses to project it into views, FEA simulations, constraint spaces, etc.
+Wumber will be a programmatic CAD library for Haskell.
+The focus is on multidomain modeling: you describe the thing you're designing as Haskell data structures, then have your model implement Wumber typeclasses to project it into views, FEA simulations, constraint spaces, etc. My goal is to be able to have simulations that cross domains: e.g. simulate mechanical and thermal output for a given workload with respect to the microcontroller pins that drive a motor controller.

-Wumber takes a lot from [colah's ImplicitCAD][ic] and [SolveSpace][ss]: it uses [F-Rep][fr] with [dual contouring][dc] to compute boundary meshes, and both isofunctions and constraint sets are described with [symbolic math][sym] that provides [automatic differentiation][der] and backs into [JIT-compiled functions][jit] for numerical steps.
+From a mechanical engineering perspective, Wumber takes a lot from [colah's ImplicitCAD][ic] and [SolveSpace][ss]: it uses [F-Rep][fr] with [dual contouring][dc] to compute boundary meshes, and both isofunctions and constraint sets are described with [symbolic math][sym] that provides [automatic differentiation][der] and backs into [JIT-compiled functions][jit] for numerical steps.

 Wumber is designed to be fast enough for interactive use, even for large designs.
 Expensive steps are [cached to disk][disk] for reuse, and Wumber